Noise-tolerant learnability of shallow quantum circuits from statistics and the cost of quantum pseudorandomness: Noise-tolerance of QPSQ

 As Theorem~\ref{thm:qpsq-robust} requires us to reduce the query tolerance by the value of the diamond norm between the noisy and noiseless channels, it is important to identify this quantity.
 In many situations, such an upper bound may already be known from previous benchmarking.
-However, it would be interesting to see if such a bound can be obtained directly using statistical queries.
-We show a method to perform such an estimation in Theorem~\ref{thm:qpsq-noise-estim}.
-For this purpose, our analysis relies on the assumption that the noise can be approximated as a globally depolarizing channel.
-In the low-noise regime, this assumption is valid for many kinds of noise~\cite{boixo2018characterizing,dalzell2024random}. \\ The first challenge to this problem is that the strength of the depolarizing noise is closely related to the purity of the output state, which has been shown to be hard to estimate from single-copy quantum statistical queries~\cite{arunachalam2024role}.
+However, it is important to consider whether such a bound can also be obtained using \emph{only} statistical queries.
+We show a method to perform such an estimation when the noise is global depolarizing in Theorem~\ref{thm:qpsq-noise-estim}.

+However, an immediate challenge to this problem is that the strength of the depolarizing noise is closely related to the purity of the output state, which has been shown to be hard to estimate from single-copy quantum statistical queries~\cite{arunachalam2024role}.
 Nevertheless, it was shown in~\cite{nietner2023unifying} that a single query to $\mathsf{2QStat}$ suffices to estimate the purity of a state.
 We use this single-query purity estimation method to characterize the depolarizing strength from a single query to $\mathsf{2QPStat}$.
 For our estimation to succeed, we require prior knowledge of an upper bound on the depolarizing noise.
 However, this bound need not be tight.
 For example, $\gamma \leq 1/2$ is a good enough bound for our purposes and would hold in most practical situations. \begin{theorem}[Estimating noise with a single $\mathsf{2QPStat}$ query] Consider a noiseless unitary channel $\mathcal{U} = U (.)
-U^\dag$, and the corresponding noisy channel $\Lambda(\mathcal{U}) = \Lambda(\gamma) \circ \mathcal{U}$, where $\Lambda(\gamma)$ is the depolarizing channel with strength $\gamma$ Then, given an initial (loose) upper bound $\gamma \leq \gamma_u$, there exists a method to characterize the noise
+U^\dag$, and the corresponding noisy channel $\Lambda(\mathcal{U}) = \Lambda(\gamma) \circ \mathcal{U}$, where $\Lambda(\gamma)$ is the depolarizing channel with strength $\gamma$: Then, given an initial (loose) upper bound $\gamma \leq \gamma_u$, there exists a method to characterize the noise,

-such that $u - l \leq\epsilon$, for $0 < \epsilon \leq 1-\gamma_u$, using a single query to $\mathsf{2QPStat_{\Lambda(\mathcal{U})}}$ with tolerance $\tau = \Theta((1-\gamma_u)\epsilon)$. \end{theorem} \begin{proof}[Proof sketch] We will use a single query to $\mathsf{2QPStat}$ to estimate the purity of the output state.First, observe that
+such that $u - l \leq \epsilon$, for $0 < \epsilon \leq 1-\gamma_u$, using a single query to $\mathsf{2QPStat_{\Lambda(\mathcal{U})}}$ with tolerance $\tau = \Theta((1-\gamma_u)\epsilon)$. \end{theorem} \begin{proof}[Proof sketch] We will use a single query to $\mathsf{2QPStat}$ to estimate the purity of the output state.
+First, observe that